 - Subcutaneous Fluids (Sub-Q): Severely affected cats may have to be hospitalized for rehydration, however most people can learn to administer Sub-Q at home.
 Additional fluids may also be added to food.

 - Diet: Your veterinarian may prescribe a low protein,low phosphorus diet, based on your cat's overall health.
 If at all possible, feed your cat raw or canned food for the added moisture.

-- Medication: Depending on related problems, such as hypertension or anemia, your veterinary may prescribe a number of different medications.
+- Medication: Depending on related problems, such as hypertension or anemia, your veterinarian may prescribe a number of different medications.
 Epogen shots may be given, or oral medication for cleaning the blood of toxins released by the kidneys.

 - Appetite stimulants: If anorexia is a problem, your veterinarian may prescribe these, although cats often start eating again once they are sufficiently hydrated.
 Since CRF cats often have poor appetites, it is important to get your cat to eat something, if they shun their prescription foods.
-Human baby food meat (NO onions), tuna juice, juice from packets of premium cat foods or other similar enticements can be added to spice the taste of the prescribed food and to help stimulate the patient's appetite.
+Human baby food meat (NO onions), tuna juice (albacore), juice from packets of premium cat foods or other similar enticements can be added to spice the taste of the prescribed food and to help stimulate the patient's appetite.
 You may even use "forced feeding" with high quality canned food mixed with water or other fluids, administered with a small syringe, if weight loss is severe.
 You do not want to add hepatic lipidosis (fatty liver disease) to your cat's health problems.